zahlman/zahlman.github.io/posts/2025/01/27/python-packaging-3.md

 ### June 2024

 Setuptools issue 3593 [is properly closed again, fixed by PR 4434](https://github.com/pypa/setuptools/pull/4434) - although there is additional discussion in the meantime of other backwards compatibility issues which may not have been addressed.

-## Parting Thoughts

-Readers are invited to draw their own conclusions about the Pip project's attention to detail and the pace at which issues are tackled.

-This is certainly not entirely the fault of the Pip development team.
-Pip is a hideously complex piece of software; there's no real opportunity to refactor it properly since it's so fundamental to Python (it gets shipped with Python and bootstrapped into virtual environments despite not being part of the standard library - more on that in a later post); and there are nowhere near enough people working on it with nowhere near enough free time, relative to the expectations put upon it (especially in terms of backwards compatibility - a theme I will *definitely* be hammering in future posts).
-Also, there's heavy overlap between the Pip and Setuptools teams, and Setuptools has basically all the same problems and challenges.

-But the net result is still quite alarming.
-Just to emphasize a couple aspects of this whole mess:

-1. In January of 2016, the `pip download` command syntax was added, and the corresponding `pip install --download` syntax was deprecated.
-It took almost 4 years until anyone even *updated the title* of issue 1884, one of the most important in Pip's history.

-1. In July of 2020, it was proposed to standardize sdist filenames in a way that would allow Pip to make some basic assumptions about what it just downloaded.
-It took two years to accept that proposal, another two years to make sure Setuptools always conforms to that standard, and now *Pip still doesn't make those assumptions*.
-We're talking here about standardizing a *file naming convention* -- to follow a pattern that almost everyone was already following outside of abandoned legacy Python 2.x projects -- just so that Pip can actually *trust that PyPI gave it the correct file*.